GoogleCloudPlatform/community/tutorials/cloud-iot-fledge/index.md

-Now that you've seen how the plugin works end-to-end, you can delete the North instance to prevent data from continuing to be published by navigating to the North menu on the FLedge GUI, selecting your instance of the GCP plugin, and then clicking the Delete instance button.
+Now that you've seen how the plugin works end-to-end, you can delete the North instance to prevent data from continuing to be published by navigating to the North menu on the Fledge GUI, selecting your instance of the GCP plugin, and then clicking the Delete instance button.

 ## Next steps

-FLedge provides a robust solution for getting data into Google Cloud Platform using Cloud IoT Core.
+Fledge provides a robust solution for getting data into Google Cloud Platform using Cloud IoT Core.
 You can readily migrate the data from PubSub to persistent data stores such as: